| |

 Blow dust off the wood and out of nail holes with a reversed

-vacuum, air compressor, or leaf blower before priming.
+vacuum or leaf blower before priming.

 Part II